MattyIce/postpromoter/README.md

-    "flag_refund": "Refund for invalid bid: {amount} - This post has been flagged by one or more spam / abuse indicator accounts.", "flag_no_refund": "Bid is invalid - This post has been flagged by one or more spam / abuse indicator accounts.", "blacklist_tag": "Bid is invalid - This post contains the [{tag}] tag which is not allowed by this bot.", "bids_per_round": "Bid is invalid - This author already has the maximum number of allowed bids in this round."
+    "flag_refund": "Refund for invalid bid: {amount} - This post has been flagged by one or more spam / abuse indicator accounts.", "flag_no_refund": "Bid is invalid - This post has been flagged by one or more spam / abuse indicator accounts.", "blacklist_tag": "Bid is invalid - This post contains the [{tag}] tag which is not allowed by this bot.", "bids_per_round": "Bid is invalid - This author already has the maximum number of allowed bids in this round.", "round_full": "The current bidding round is full.
+Please try again next round!"
   }
 }
 ```